Reviewed by:

 Below are Case Western School of Law’s admission statistics to give you a better idea for what to aim for during your application process.

-The recent average GPA for Case Western School of Law is 3.7.
-This means you should aim for a 3.7 average GPA or higher to be considered competitive for the applicant pool.
+The median GPA for Case Western School of Law matriculants is 3.7.
+This means you should aim for a 3.7 median GPA or higher to be considered competitive in the applicant pool.

-The recent average LSAT score for Case Western School of Law is 160.
-This means that the LSAT scores in the 75th and 25th percentiles are 162 and 153.
-Ensure that you aim for an LSAT score higher than the average to be considered a strong applicant.
+The median LSAT score for Case Western School of Law matriculants is 160.
+The lower 25th percentile score for matriculants is 156 and the upper 75th percentile score for matriculants is 162.
+Ensure that you aim for an LSAT score higher than the median to be considered a strong applicant.

 To apply to Case Western Law School, you’ll need to submit the following application materials: